alex1792/Scoreboard/README.md

 ### 2025/07/13
 - Implemented the external registration function allowing the host to upload .xlsx or .csv file to register
 ---

+### 2025/07/14
+- Generate test file for external registration
+- Fixed the model structure
+- External registration is completed.
+---